tamarit/pn_suite/README.md

 PN-Suite is a system prepared to implement, combine, compare, and evaluate Petri net slicing algorithms.
 Roughly, this system can be seen as a workbench that implements the currently most important algorithms for Petri net slicing (it is prepared to easily integrate more algorithms into it).
 This system provides a new functionality that is particularly useful for the analysis and optimization of Petri nets: it combines all the slicing algorithms with the analysis of properties in such a way that one can reduce the size of a Petri net producing a slice that preserves some desired properties.

-PN-Suite implements interfaces to communicate with other systems such as [LoLA](https://theo.informatik.uni-rostock.de/theo-forschung/tools/lola/) and [APT](https://github.com/CvO-theory/apt).
-This means that PN-Suite takes advantage of [LoLA](https://theo.informatik.uni-rostock.de/theo-forschung/tools/lola/) and [APT](https://github.com/CvO-theory/apt) analyses to report about the properties kept or lost by the slices produced.
+PN-Suite implements interfaces to communicate with other systems such as [APT](https://github.com/CvO-theory/apt).
+This means that PN-Suite takes advantage of [APT](https://github.com/CvO-theory/apt) analyses to report about the properties kept or lost by the slices produced.

 In the rest of this document we describe the main features and functionality of PN-Suite, and its architecture.